INSPIRE-MIF/gp-data-service-linking-simplification/proposals/JRC/ds-linking-simplification-best-practice.md

 ## 9. Future developments <a name="future-dev"></a>

 Within this document, the series of recommendations imply the possibility of further simplifications, on a broader level about the INSPIRE implementation.

 Note that often the person or organization responsible for the metadata is not the same as the responsible for the service operations.
 This can lead to duplication, errors and/or outdated information.
-For instance, the more direct connection expressed with these recommendations could suggest the implementation of [Scenario 2], which requirements and definitions are already provided in both the [INSPIRE NS - Download Service TG] and [INSPIRE NS - View Service TG] documents.
+For instance, the more direct connection expressed with these recommendations could suggest the implementation of "_Scenario 2_", which requirements and definitions are already provided in both the [INSPIRE NS - Download Service TG] and [INSPIRE NS - View Service TG] documents.
 In this case, the service metadata is no longer required (at least, for this linkage simplification purpose), so its creation can be skipped, or automated by dedicated features of a software implementation of the INSPIRE Discovery Service.

-Furthermore, the implementation of the above mentioned [Scenario 2] for Network Service provides an opportunity for revision of the mapping of the INSPIRE requirements, currently expressed in the Extended Capabilities section (especially the Conformance declaration), since the current lack of support in some (especially proprietary) software products.
+Furthermore, the implementation of the above mentioned "_Scenario 2_" for Network Service provides an opportunity for revision of the mapping of the INSPIRE requirements, currently expressed in the Extended Capabilities section (especially the Conformance declaration), since the current lack of support in some (especially proprietary) software products.
+Refer to the [Annex B](#annex-b) for further details.

-# Annex A: Examples <a name="inspire-examples"></a>
+# Annex A: Examples <a name="annex-a"></a>

 ## Examples (XML encoded)
 The following collection shows a series of XML snippets.